bobclarke/christmas-project-2017/README.md

 ## Overview

-Build a bunch of VMS on aws with terrarform
+Build a bunch of VMS on AWS using Terrarform

-Set these up as a kubernetes cluster
+Set these up as a kubernetes cluster using Ansible

-On this cluster run a bunch of containers for Jenkins, splunk, sonar, prometheus, selenium grid (ie everything you  would need for automated testing)

-write a reference app (nothing fancy and I haven't yet decided which language) and test it on this platform.

-The aim is to:
-* Build on the BDD testing learned recently.

-* learn kubernetes and while I'm at it throw in a bit of Splunk and prometheus

-* try out Spinaker and chaos monkey if I get time
+Deploy and test app accross multiple nodes

+Create a Kubernetes Service to front the test app

 ## How to use

-We use terraform to build a VPC with two EC2 instances and associated subnets in two availablity zones.
-Also adds an internet gateway, security groups and an EFS share with mount points in the two avaialblity zones

-Once the instances are built Terraform invokes Ansible to install Python and an NFS client on the two instances.

-- Install the AWS CLI tools on your local workstation (http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
-- Install Terraform and Ansible on your local workstation
+- Install git and terraform on your local workstation
+- Clone this repo
 - Create an AWS ssh keypair (or choose an exiting one to use)
-- Clone this repo
 - change the value of private_key_path in variables.tf to point at your private ssh key
-- Create a terraform.tfvars file with the following contents
-> secret_key = "your_aws_secret_key"
+- Create a terraform.tfvars file with the following contents --  secret_key = "your_aws_secret_key"

-> access_key = "your_aws_access_key"
+--  access_key = "your_aws_access_key"

-> key_name = "your_aws_ssh_key_name"
+--  key_name = "your_aws_ssh_key_name"
 - run terraform init to download provider plugins
 - run terraform plan to check your config
 - if all is well run terraform apply

-### Todo
-Mount the EFS file system on the EC2 instances
+- this will provision the following servers:
+--  an ansible server with an internal IP of 10.0.1.100 and an AWS label of ansible-server --  a kubernetes master with an internal IP of 10.0.1.101 and an AWS label of kube-controller --  three Kubernetes minions with internal IPs of 10.0.1.111, 112 and 113 and AWS labels of kube_minion_1, kube_minion_2 and kube_minion_3 respectively
+- when complete, log on to the Ansible server, su to ansible (password is ansible) and clone this repository
+- cd to the ansible directory and run ansible-playbook -i hosts site.yml

+## TODO
+- enable password based ssh login on all servers
+- generate and distribute ssh keys for ansible connectivty